nolanprewit1/conference-room-bot/README.md

 This is a Slack app built with the [Bolt for Python framework][2].
-This simulates the utlization of a bot to automate the booking of requested conference rooms in an easy manner.
+This simulates the utlization of a bot to automate the booking of requested conference room in an easy manner.

 ## Running locally